getgrav/grav-learn/pages/02.content/09.multi-language/docs.md

 The `home_redirect.include_lang: true` setting will force Grav to redirect you to the default language route.
 For example, if English is your default language, `http://yoursite.com` automatically redirects to `http://yoursite.com/en`.

-The `include_route` option forces the language to be included in the url.
+The `include_route` option forces the language to be included in the URL.
 For example if you had both `home_redirect.include_route: true` then pointing your browser to `http://yoursite.com` would result in `http://yoursite.com/en/homepage`.

 #### Language-Based Twig Templates